MCU Connection Guide

 restart_method: command

-- MCU names can be completely customized (e.g.,
+- MCU names are fully customizable (e.g.,

 - RS232 devices must include the